NordicSemiconductor/Kotlin-BLE-Library/README.md

 ```

 ## BLE Server
-The library allows to create a Bluetooth LE server.
+The library is used to create a Bluetooth LE server.

 ### Declaring a server definition
 ```kotlin